daleksla/posicxx/README.md

 * `make clean` - deletes all compiled output

 Documentation uses the `doxygen` tool.
-Run `doxygen .doxygen/config.txt` to generate up-to-date documentation.
+Run `make -B docs` to generate up-to-date documentation.

 ### Using